Team

 Work in lab: Simulations of IDRs adjacent to folded domains

-Next steps: Graduate work at Scripps (with the incomparable friend and colleague Keren Lasker!)
+Next steps: Graduate work at Scripps with the Forli lab

 Long-term undergrads